The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 The left side of your body under the ribs is a complex anatomical region packed with vital organs.
 This area is protected by the rib cage, which serves as a sturdy shield for delicate tissues.
 Knowing exactly what organs lie beneath can help you better understand symptoms related to pain or discomfort in this region.

 Beneath the left ribs, several organs overlap and interconnect.
 The stomach dominates much of this space, playing a crucial role in digestion.
-Adjacent to it is the spleen, a key player in your immune system and blood filtration.
+Adjacent to it is the spleen, a key player in immune defense and blood filtration.
 Part of the pancreas also resides here, contributing to hormone production and digestion.
-Additionally, sections of the large intestine (colon) and the upper part of the left kidney are tucked away in this area.
+Additionally, sections of the large intestine, especially the splenic flexure, and the upper part of the left kidney are tucked away in this area.
+Standard left upper quadrant anatomy also includes nearby structures such as the left adrenal gland above the kidney, although most everyday discussions focus on the larger organs.

 Because these organs are packed closely together, pain or injury in this zone can sometimes be confusing to diagnose without a clear understanding of each organ’s location and function.